Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/1_MicroServicesSOA/README.md

 - To get the data from one microservice to another, [REST](../2_APITechOptions/REST.md) or [gPRC](../2_APITechOptions/gPRC.md) api protocols can be used.
 - [Redis](../5_Redis) can be used to share the session data between microservices.

-## Benefits of Microservices design
+## :thumbsup: Advantages of Microservices design

 ### Separation of Concern
 - Scalability would be easy.